Mastani: Shamsher Bahadur

 Mastani bore a son who was named Krishna Rao at birth, within a few months of Bajirao's first wife Kashibai delivering a son.
 The boy was eventually named Shamsher Bahadur I.

 After the closely following deaths of Bajirao and Mastani in 1740, Kashibai took the 6 year-old Shamsher Bahadur under her care and raised him as one of her own.
 Shamsher was bestowed upon a portion of his father’s dominion of Banda and Kalpi.
 In 1761, he and his army contingent fought alongside the Peshwa in the Third Battle of Panipat between the Marathas and Afghans.
 He was wounded in that battle and died a few days later at Deeg.

 Death

 Mastani died in 1740, shortly after Bajirao's death.
 Her cause of death is unknown.
-According to some, say she died of a shock after perceiving her husband's death.
+According to some, she died of a shock after perceiving her husband's death.
 But, many believe that she committed suicide after she heard of Bajirao's death by consuming poison.
 Mastani was buried in the village of Pabal.
 Her grave is called both Mastani's samadhi and Mastani's mazar.